joshfermin/shiny_workshop/README.md

 ==============

 MakeItHappen R and Shiny workshop from Rally.
--Used R Studio IDE to develop.
+- Used R Studio IDE to develop.

 To run each app:
 - Clone this repo and cd to the root directory.